F-Masood/rand0m/24_CRTO.md

 ### Some good points
 1. While doing active reconnisane, use VPN to hide the real Public IP address.
+2. The **pretext** is the **"story"** behind why we want our target to open our email and carry out the desired actions.
-2. Emotional characteristics that usually result in higher user engagment are **fear, urgency, greed and curiosity**.
+3. Emotional characteristics that usually result in higher user engagment are **fear, urgency, greed and curiosity**.